greg-raven/Department-21/_drafts/funnies.md

 But here we habitate a land that's free.
-Morror on the table, we are sure and we're able to look forward to many types of joy — oh boy-oi-oi-oi…
+Morror on the table, we are sure and we're able to look forward to many types of joy --- oh boy-oi-oi-oi...
 Morror is the bitter herb upon our plate,
 And if we were sober we would palitate
 Morror is the answer for the schnorer, who is rich or poorer --
-Why can't we love forever …Morror!
+Why can't we love forever ...Morror!

 14. The Eight Nights of Passover:
 (To the tune of 'The Twelve Days of Christmas')